NEWS UPDATE: Temporary Injunction on the “Ban of Smokable hemp” appears to be in force until the trial that is set for February 2021.

-On July 20, 2020 Texas DSHS (Texas Department of State Health Services) posted code 300.104 “banning the retail sale and distribution of smokable hemp products.”
+It all started onn July 20, 2020 when the Texas DSHS (Texas Department of State Health Services) posted code 300.104 “banning the retail sale and distribution of smokable hemp products.”
 The agency certifies that legal counsel has reviewed the adoption and found it to be a valid exercise of the agency’s legal authority.HB 1325.
 The 2019 state bill that legalized hemp farming in Texas, allowed for the sale of smokable hemp products.

-The August 2, 2020, DOES NOT allow the sale of smokable hemp flower.
+August 2, 2020, the ban went into effect NOT allowing the sale of smokable hemp flower.
 At least 50% of CBD consumers buy hemp flower, largely for smoking purposes.
 You can purchase “non-smokable CBD hemp flower” from RESTART CBD, for use in teas, tinctures, edibles and topicals.
-As for CBD pre-rolls, CBD cigarettes, and CBD Vape cartridgdes, you will need to purchase those online to be shipped from our Colorado distribution center.
-You can still request curbside pickup, it’s just might take a day or two to overnight it to Austin.
+Now we are waiting to see what happens when this goes to trial in February 2021.

 As a consumer you can purchase CBD in any form.
-You can also purchase online, possess hemp flower and consume it, you just can’t purchase “smokables” in Texas.
+You can also purchase online, possess hemp flower and consume it, you just may not be able to purchase “smokables” in Texas in the future.

 Smokable hemp has many advantages for people who struggle with chronic pain and anxiety.
 The health benefits of CBD are well documented.
 Many children and adults use the non-psychoactive drug to control seizures or to manage chronic pain, among many other uses.mm When smoked, CBD is absorbed into your lungs and directly into your bloodstream.
 When ingested CBD products take longer to be absorbed and lose some of their potency when filtered by the liver.